Noh: Chant and music

 Noh theatre is accompanied by a chorus and a hayashi ensemble (Noh-bayashi 能囃子).
 Noh is a chanted drama, and a few commentators have dubbed it "Japanese opera".
 However, the singing in Noh involves a limited tonal range, with lengthy, repetitive passages in a narrow dynamic range.
 Texts are poetic, relying heavily on the Japanese seven-five rhythm common to nearly all forms of Japanese poetry, with an economy of expression, and an abundance of allusion.
 The singing parts of Noh are called "Utai" and the speaking parts "Kataru".
 The music has many blank spaces (ma) in between the actual sounds, and these negative blank spaces are in fact considered the heart of the music.
 In addition to utai, Noh hayashi ensemble consists of four musicians, also known as the "hayashi-kata", including three drummers, which play the shime-daiko, ōtsuzumi (hip drum), and kotsuzumi (shoulder drum) respectively, and a nohkan flutist.

 The chant is not always performed "in character"; that is, sometimes the actor will speak lines or describe events from the perspective of another character or even a disinterested narrator.
 Far from breaking the rhythm of the performance, this is actually in keeping with the otherworldly feel of many Noh plays, especially in those characterized as mugen.

 Plays

-Of the roughly 2000 plays created for Noh that are known today, about 240 make up the current repertoire performed by the five existing Noh schools.
+There are 240 in the current repertoire performed by the five existing Noh schools.
+However, roughly 2,000 plays created for Noh are known today.
 The current repertoire is heavily influenced by the taste of aristocratic class in Tokugawa period and does not necessarily reflect popularity among the commoners.
 There are several ways to classify Noh plays.